antu99g/Alarm-Clock/README.md

 # Alarm-Clock

 This is a frontend project with vanilla javascript.
-No JavaScript libraries are used.
+No JavaScript library used.
 This is an alarm clock app.
-It shows an alert at the set time of alarm.
+It shows current time.
+It shows an alert when an alarm is set.

 ## Run the project